Karting at the 2018 Summer Youth Olympics

 Karting at the 2018 Summer Youth Olympics was held on 13 October.
 The events took place at the Kartodromo in the Autodromo Juan y Oscar Galvez in Buenos Aires, Argentina.

-The exhibition event was part of the Youth Olympics with the intention that the activity is part of the 2024 Summer Olympics in Paris.
-All electric karting were piloted by men and women.
+The exhibition event was part of the Youth Olympics with the intention to add the sport in the 2024 Summer Olympics in Paris.
+All electric karting were driven by pairs with mixed genders.

-Six teams - each run by a boy and girl - participated in the event with a practice and qualifying session scheduled ahead of the race.
+Six pairs, with a boy and a girl each, participated in the event with practice and qualifying sessions scheduled ahead of the race.
 The pair of Franco Colapinto and María García Puig won the race from pole position.

 Event

-The karting event was presented at the Green Park, by the president of FIA Jean Todt and by the president of the IOC Thomas Bach, on October 5.
+The karting event was presented at the Green Park, by the president of FIA Jean Todt, the president of the IOC Thomas Bach, on October 4, the president of Argentine Olympic Committee Gerardo Werthein, and 2018 Youth Olympic Games CEO Leandro Larrosa, hosted by Argentine bilingual motorsport and football commentator Francisco Aure.
 The event was presented within the program 3500LIVES of the FIA.